GenericPirate/tmux/Contributing.md

 - When queueing notifications for control mode, there is no need to queue session notifications for sessions other than the attached one.
 Similarly for some window notifications.

-- Options for default cursor style and colour.

 - ([#3139](https://github.com/tmux/tmux/issues/3139)) An option to change
   cursor style and colour when in copy mode (or any mode?).